ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 ## serverUUID()

-Returns the random and unique UUID, which is generated when the server is first started and stored forever.
-The result writes to the file `uuid` created in the ClickHouse server directory `/var/lib/clickhouse/`.
+Returns the random UUID generated during the first start of the ClickHouse server.
+The UUID is stored in file `uuid` in the ClickHouse server directory (e.g. `/var/lib/clickhouse/`) and retained between server restarts.

 **Syntax**